Frequently Asked Questions:

-Our summer, fall and winter waitlists are now full.
+Our fall, winter, and spring waitlists are now full.
 Please check back or follow us on our facebook and instagram accounts for our announcements.
-I expect we will be accepting applications for the spring waitlist mid-summer.
+We are currently accepting applications for summer 2021.

 We don’t live in Alberta!
 Do you ship?
 How can we get a puppy?

 We've had puppies head as far east as Newfoundland, north to the Northwest Territories, south to Arizona and west to Vancouver Island.
 Our pups are making families happy all over Canada and the US!
 Families can either pick up their puppy in person by driving or flying in.
 We are equally happy to carefully ship them to you, if you live near a location that Westjet or North Air services.